caitlyn-wilhelm/IceCoverage/ChaoticExample/README.md

 | Eccentricity Amplitude | 0.650         |
 | Eccentricity Period    | 65292         |

-The first step is to extract the desired simulation's data from the _archive file or raw data XXX_ by running ``bigplanet``:
+The first step is to extract the desired simulation's data from the raw data by running `bigplanet`:

 ```
 bigplanet bpl.in